 Sophomores, Juniors, and Seniors from all disciplines who have completed French 313 (5th semester French) or its equivalent - five semesters of college level French.
 Completion of 314 or higher is recommended.
 A minimum cumulative GPA of at least 2.50 is required.

-- Room & Board in Caen.
+- Accommodations in Caen.
 The accommodation is in a family’s home.

 - University of Wisconsin System mandated health insurance.